 In 2013, CCBFF kicked off its inaugural year with a two-day screening of independent films expressing the African American experience.
 In 2014, we staged an even bigger and better event, reaching minds and hearts beyond the U.S. In 2015, we expanded CCBFF's reach with year-round events and opportunities to experience the brilliant works of black artists and filmmakers across the globe.
-With household names such as ACL, SXSW and Urban Music Festival in its annual calendar, Austin now includes CCBFF on the city’s list of annual premiere events.
+Our 2016 event attracted major film studios, actors and industry professionals in record numbers.
+In 2017, we celebrate our 5th Anniversary!
+With household names such as ACL, SXSW and Urban Music Festival in its annual calendar, Austin now includes CCBFF on the city’s list of can't miss events.

 The Capital City Black Film Festival exists to provide emerging and established independent filmmakers from around the world an opportunity to showcase their work in "one of the best places to live and work as a moviemaker" (according to MovieMaker Magazine) – Austin, Texas.

 CCBFF presents programming that celebrates and showcases films that are written, directed or produced by African American filmmakers, films which prominently feature African American actors or films that address topics and issues relating to the Black community.
 CCBFF offers year-round programming for filmmakers and film lovers alike, including screenings, networking, educational workshops and special events.
 CCBFF also educates filmmakers on the vast resources available to them in Austin and in Texas.

 - Further diversity through artistic articulation, discussions and the sharing of ideas.

 - Facilitate workshops and panel discussions for education in the areas of film production, film distribution and marketing

 - Participate in economic growth and development by inviting film and television companies to produce content in Austin and the state of Texas.